-The Pulitzer prizes were announced today, and the winner in the Editorial Cartooning category is Mike Luckovich of the Atlanta Journal-Constitution.
+The Pulitzer prizes were announced today, and the winner in the Editorial Cartooning category is Luckovich of the Atlanta Journal-Constitution.

 I listened to an interview with Mr. Lukovich on NPR today discussing one of the cartoons he submitted, and which presumably helped him win the prestigious award.